Please note the following supporting documents for this notice:

 Draft key positions

-Clearly defined positions have been developed for all key issues underlying the development of a new harmonised notice.
-Key positions include:
+Clearly defined positions were developed for all key issues underlying the development of the issues paper, including:

 - ACT to allow 19 metre long B-doubles general access to align with general access requirements applied in Vic, Qld and NSW.